 Fund financial statements of the City are organized into funds, each of which is considered to be separate accounting entities.
-Each fund is accounted for by providing a separate set of self-balancing accounts that constitute its assets, liabilities, fund equity, revenues and expenditures.
+Each fund is accounted for by providing a separate set of self-balancing accounts that constitute its assets, deferred outflows, liabilities, deferred inflows, fund balances, revenues and expenditures.
 Funds are organized into governmental, proprietary and fiduciary.
 Major individual Governmental Funds and major individual Enterprise Funds are reported as separate columns in the fund financial statements.
 Nonmajor funds are aggregated and presented in a single column as Other Governmental Funds.

-C. Measurement Focus, Basis of Accounting, and Financial Statement Presentation.
+C. Measurement Focus and Basis of Accounting.

 The Government-Wide, Proprietary Funds and Fiduciary Funds (excluding agency funds) financial statements are presented using the economic resources measurement focus and the accrual basis of accounting.
-Revenues are recognized when earned and expenses are recorded when the liability is incurred or economic asset used, regardless of the timing of related cash flows.
+Revenues are recognized when earned and expenses are recorded when the liability is incurred or economic asset used, regardless of when the related cash flows takes place.
 Property taxes are recognized as revenue in the year for which they are levied.
 Shared revenues are recognized when the provider government recognizes the liability to the City.
-Grants are recognized as revenue as soon as all eligibility requirements imposed by the provider have been met.
+Grants are recognized as revenue as soon as all eligibility requirements have been satisfied.
 Agency funds have no measurement focus, but use the accrual basis of accounting.